Catch Spring Fever In Denver

 WHEN: Through November 2

 WHERE: Elitch Gardens Theme & Water Park, 2000 Elitch Cir.

-The nation's ONLY downtown theme and water park opens for the season on May 4.
-With more than 45 thrilling rides, plus a splash-filled, 10-acre Water Park, musical stages, stunt shows, arcades and the StarToon Studios (a kiddie area with pint-sized fun), there's something at Elitch Gardens Theme and Water Park for just about everyone.
+The nation's ONLY downtown theme and water park opens for the season on May 3.
+With more than 53 thrilling rides, plus a splash-filled, 10-acre Water Park, musical stages, stunt shows and arcades, there's something at Elitch Gardens Theme & Water Park for just about everyone.